enovales/LANGIDMappings/README.md

 # LANGIDMappings

 This project contains utilities for mapping Windows LANGID values to other formats.
+You can either include this library via Nuget, or simply include the LangIDMappings.fs file in your project (via paket or otherwise).

 Documentation: http://enovales.github.io/LANGIDMappings